 If you own the freehold or superior lease of a residential or mixed use block, it is essential to check whether your tenants have the ‘right of first refusal’ under the Landlord and Tenant Act 1987.

-“Thank you Mike for your diligence and ready accessibility; we really appreciated that.”
-MA, August 2018
+“Thank you for your diligence and ready accessibility; we really appreciated that.”
+MA

-The Right of First Refusal may require you to offer the terms of a proposed dealing to the leaseholders before you proceed.
-If you don’t, the leaseholders could potentially force the transaction to be unravelled, so that they can take the benefit of it.
+The Right of First Refusal may require you to offer the terms of your proposed ‘dealing’ to the leaseholders before you proceed.
+If you fail to do this, the leaseholders can potentially force the unravelling of the transaction to enable them to take the benefit of it.
 You could even be found guilty of a criminal offence.

 What is a ‘dealing’?

-Many people acknowledge this right applies to a sale of the freehold.
+The right of first refusal applies to a sale of the freehold.
 However, it is vital to remember that it also applies to many other transactions, including:

 - a sale of a headlease which is superior to the flat leases; and